How honeybees pollinate

 Honeybees have five senses: sight, hearing, smell, taste, and touch.

-It was already known that honeybees saw light and distance when in 1919, Australian zoologist Karl von Frisch discovered they have color vision, too.
-Moreover, in a series of tests he showed that bees could be taught to discriminate between two divergent paths leading to food by following the correct color markings.
+It was already known that honeybees saw light and had distance vision when in 1919, German-Austrian ethologist Karl von Frisch discovered they have color vision, too.
+Moreover, in a series of tests he showed that bees could be taught to discriminate between two divergent paths leading to food, by following the correct color markings.
 And, they retain a memory of the learned color.

 Hearing, taste, touch, communication